lumuellelumelay/full_stack_open/README.md

     server-->>browser: Status code: 302
     deactivate server

-    Note right of browser: The status code is 302, which the server request to perform a new HTTP GET to the header's Location browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
+    Note right of browser: The server request to perform a new HTTP GET to the header's Location browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes

     activate server